The Goldbergs (2013 TV series): Critical reception

 The Goldbergs first season received mixed reviews, averaging a score of 52% on Metacritic based on reviews from 26 critics.
-On Rotten Tomatoes season 1 has an approval rating of 55% based on reviews from 42 critics.
+On Rotten Tomatoes, season 1 has an approval rating of 55% based on reviews from 42 critics.

 Tim Goodman of The Hollywood Reporter called it "one of the rare freshman comedies to deliver", giving credit to the show's "outstanding writing" and "strong cast".
 David Wiegand of the San Francisco Chronicle wrote, "you'll immediately like everyone in the family and the jokes derive from credible situations".

 Hank Stuever of The Washington Post said the show was "obnoxiously loud".
 David Hinckley of The New York Daily News said the show is "just awful".
 Tierney Bricker of E!
 News gave a more positive review, saying that the show is "like Modern Family mixed with A Christmas Story".

 The Goldbergs was included in TV Guide's 2013 Top Twenty "Best Shows of the Year", along with The Hollywood Reporter and Today.
 In addition, SpoilerTV awarded The Goldbergs with the honor of Best Comedy of 2013–2014.

-The second season had a Rotten Tomatoes score of 100% with based on reviews from 5 critics.
+The second season had a Rotten Tomatoes score of 100% based on reviews from 5 critics.
 The show continued to be well-received, with Marc Snetiker of Entertainment Weekly calling the season two premiere "the best of any family comedy on TV in the way it eschews dysfunction for its more appropriate, real-world term: love".

 After the series was renewed for season 3, ABC network chief Paul Lee stated that both he and ABC believed that the show will be around for "a long time".